luismarques/qemu/docs/opentitan/earlgrey.md

 * `no_epmp_cfg=true` can be appended to the machine option switch, _i.e._
   `-M ot-earlgrey,no_epmp_cfg=true` to disable the initial ePMP configuration, which can be very useful to execute arbitrary code on the Ibex core without requiring an OT ROM image to boot up.

+* `ignore_elf_entry=true` can be appended to the machine option switch, _i.e._
+  `-M ot-earlgrey,ignore_elf_entry=true` to prevent the ELF entry point of a loaded application to update the vCPU reset vector at startup.
+When this option is used, with `-kernel` option for example, the application is loaded in memory but the default machine reset vector is used.

 * `-cpu lowrisc-ibex,x-zbr=false` can be used to force disable the Zbr experimental-and-deprecated RISC-V bitmap extension for CRC32 extension.